richelbilderbeek/paper_k3_ratings/docs/paper.md

     > Table 1: K3 formations

-One confounding factor that may cause the intrinisc
+One confounding factor that may cause the intrinsic
 K3 song quality to change is, simply, time: over time, song writers change, fans change and the way fans rate songs changes.
-This research will assume these factors of minor importants.
+This research will assume these factors of minor importance.
 To verify this assumptions,
 this research will investigate if the lyrics have remained constant in time.